henfredemars/simple-collector/README.md

 # simple-collector
-A simple yet precise mark-sweep garbage collector for C++ object graphs
+A simple yet precise mark-sweep garbage collector for C++ object systems

 simple-collector is a very small, single-threaded, precise, light-weight garbage collector for C++.
 It implements a simple mark-sweep algorithm on top of malloc()-free() without the bells and whistles.
 With simple-collector, you can: